 Welsh poet Vernon Watkins, served with RAF intelligence in World War 2 and stated in ;

 Siegfried Sassoon is the one poet emerging from the First World War to become the prophet of the Second..

 One less enthusiastic voice was that of Royal Navy serving poet Alan Ross (1922-2007), writing in his autobiography , 'Blindfold Games' about the poetry that he was reading in the late 1930's

 Sassoon and Blunden, as once Rupert Brooke, fulfilled one kind of need, but their later poetry seemed archaic and dull compared to Auden.

 Yes perhaps Ross was being too harsh.
 Andrew Marr in his 'We British -The Poetry of a People' highlighted the impact of World War 1 poetry.

 In short, 1915 dragged English poetry from 1852 to about 1950 in one angry, impatient lurch.
 The war changed almost everything about Britain, and that included its relationship to poetry.

 Alan Ross was possibly the greatest 'War at Sea' poet.
 He hated the sea, which is not surprising after serving on Arctic Convoy JW51B at the end of 1942.
 Ross had the ability to evoke the horror and claustrophobia of sea warfare set in a hostile and bleak natural environment.
 Yes also the talent to record the conversation of sailors of all ranks.
-Vernon Scannell highlighted this fact in his work on World War 2 poetry 'Not Without Honour' by noticing the influence of Sassoon and Owen in Ross' poem 'Survivors'.
+Vernon Scannell highlighted this fact in his work on World War 2 poetry 'Not Without Glory' by noticing the influence of Sassoon and Owen in Ross' poem 'Survivors'.

 But soon they joke, easy and warm,